 The most significant benefit from the development of mHealth, no doubt, was gained by us, patients.
 The use of mobile applications allows a person to control his medical care more competently and conveniently.
 This self-service mechanism is especially preferable by patients with chronic diseases because it facilitates compliance with the treatment regime and helps carry out remote monitoring.

 Regularly recording the applications’ indicators, patients can independently monitor their health and be under the attending physician’s control and promptly identify deviations in the patient’s condition.
 In addition, remote querying of information about treatment methods, diagnosis, or drug therapy allows the user not to go to the hospital each time for any reason, which certainly makes life easier.
-Especially now, when a disease is nicknamed the Covid-19 is raging throughout the world, and the cure is unknown.
+Especially now, when a

 A large layer in the field of healthcare is occupied by mhealth applications, which make a positive contribution to changing people’s habits towards healthier and more useful behavior – this is one of the biggest benefits of mhealth.
 Some healthy lifestyle apps help to leave unhealthy habits, such as unhealthy diets, lack of exercise, or, of course, smoking, through the challenges and awards.

 Doctor, coach, nutritionist, and the personal assistant in your pocket – the number of mobile applications for ordinary people (both healthy and, oh, sick) is huge.
 It is enough to go to any marketplace to see tens of thousands of applications in the categories of “medicine”, “health”, “fitness/wellness”, “anti-aging”, etc. Let’s find out how to use health app.

 - As directories (from analogs of the encyclopedias to collections of diets and physical exercises);